mayoyamasaki/sequence_tagging/README.md

-# Sequence Tagging (Named Entity Recognition) with Tensorflow
+# Sequence Tagging with Tensorflow

 This repo implements a sequence tagging model using tensorflow.